research-ag/hpl/README.md

 ### Terminology

-**Canister** - conceptual computational unit, executes program in the Internet Computer blockchain [Read More](https://wiki.internetcomputer.org/wiki/Canisters_(dapps/smart_contracts))

-**Principal** - an identifier for an entity on the IC such as a user, a canister (dapps/smart contracts), or a subnet.
-[Read More](https://wiki.internetcomputer.org/wiki/Principal)
+**Principal** - tokens in the ledger are held by [principals](https://internetcomputer.org/docs/current/references/ic-interface-spec#id-classes) which can identify an external user or a canister on the IC. ier for an entity on the IC such as a user or a canister which can hold tokens. (dapps/smart contracts), or a subnet.

-**Subaccount** - essentially a wallet, owned by one principal and containing one type of tokens.
-Client principal can have many subaccounts with different and/or the same tokens
+**Subaccount** - a principal can manage its tokens in multiple subaccounts which can hold different and/or the same tokens.

 ### Candid types of the API